Snowflake-Labs/snowflake-cli-action/README.md

      [connections]
      [connections.myconnection]
      user = ""
-     password = ""
      ```

    This file serves as a template and is preferable to not contain any actual credentials.

+2. **Generate a private key**:
+   Generate a key pair for you snowflake account following this [user guide](https://docs.snowflake.com/en/user-guide/key-pair-auth).

-2. **Store Credentials in GitHub Secrets**:
+3. **Store Credentials in GitHub Secrets**:
-   - Store each credential (e.g., account, password) in GitHub Secrets.
+   - Store each credential (e.g., account, private key, passphrase) in GitHub Secrets.
 Refer to the [GitHub Actions documentation](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) for detailed instructions on how to create and manage secrets for your repository.

-3. **Map Secrets to Environment Variables**:
+4. **Map Secrets to Environment Variables**:
    - Map each secret to an environment variable using the format `SNOWFLAKE_CONNECTIONS_<connection-name>_<key>=<value>`.
 This overrides the credentials defined in `config.toml`.
 For example:

      ```yaml
      env:
-       SNOWFLAKE_CONNECTIONS_MYCONNECTION_PASSWORD: ${{ secrets.SNOWFLAKE_PASSWORD }}
+       SNOWFLAKE_CONNECTIONS_INTEGRATION_PRIVATE_KEY_RAW: ${{ secrets.SNOWFLAKE_PRIVATE_KEY_RAW }}
        SNOWFLAKE_CONNECTIONS_MYCONNECTION_ACCOUNT: ${{ secrets.SNOWFLAKE_ACCOUNT }}
      ```

-4. **Configure the Snowflake CLI Action**:
+5. **Configure the Snowflake CLI Action**:
    - Add the `default-config-file-path` parameter to the Snowflake CLI action step in your workflow file.
 This specifies the path to your `config.toml` file.
 For example:

      ```yaml